Brews-Lee/analyzer/README.md

-# A command line and graphical utility for analyzing .csv files
+# A terminal utility for analyzing csv files

 ## Overview
 Work in progess...

-## Features
-- Report generation